Sundance Kid: Career

 In 1887, while traveling across the Three V Ranch near Sundance, Wyoming, he stole a gun, horse, and saddle from a cowboy.
 He was captured by authorities in Miles City, Montana, and sentenced to 18 months in jail by Judge William L. Maginnis.
 He adopted the nickname "Sundance Kid" during this time in jail, having derived it from the Wyoming town of the same name and the fact that he left home at the age of 15.

-After his release, he went back to working as a ranch hand, and he worked at the Bar U Ranch in Alberta, Canada in 1891, which was one of the largest commercial ranches of the time.
-He became joint owner of a saloon in the Grand Central Hotel in Calgary, but after quarreling with his partner, which almost resulted in a gunfight, he headed south to Montana again.
+After his release, Longabaugh headed further north into Canada into the southwestern part of the then North-West Territories, an area which in 1905 became the Province of Alberta, where he went back to working as a ranch hand, and worked at the Bar U Ranch in 1891, one of the largest commercial ranches of the time.
+He also became joint owner of a saloon in the Grand Central Hotel in Calgary, but after quarreling with his partner, which almost resulted in a gunfight, he headed south to Montana again.
 There, he took another job with the N Bar N and began rustling cattle and horses in Montana and Canada.

 Longabaugh was suspected of taking part in a train robbery in 1892 and a bank robbery in 1897 with five other men.
 He became associated with a group known as the Wild Bunch, which included Robert Leroy Parker, better known as Butch Cassidy.
 Longabaugh was reportedly fast with a gun and was often referred to as a gunfighter.
 He became better known than Kid Curry, a member of his gang whose real name was Harvey Logan; Curry killed numerous men while with the gang.
 Longabaugh did participate in a shootout with lawmen who trailed a gang led by George Curry to the Hole-in-the-Wall hideout in Wyoming, and he was thought to have wounded two men in that shootout.
 Several people were killed by members of the gang, including five law enforcement officers killed by Logan.
 "Wanted dead or alive" posters were posted throughout the country, with rewards of as much as $30,000 for information leading to their capture or deaths.

 Longabaugh and Logan used a log cabin at Old Trail Town in Cody, Wyoming, as a hide-out, as they planned to rob a bank in Red Lodge, Montana.
 They then began hiding out at Hole-in-the-Wall, located near Kaycee, Wyoming.
 From there, they could strike and retreat with little fear of capture, since it was situated on high ground with a view of the surrounding territory in all directions.
 Pinkerton detectives led by Charlie Siringo, however, hounded the gang for a few years.